PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 - Like the community, MBL stores multiple layers in the `meta-mbl` repository.
 The workspace `layers/meta-mbl` directory stores multiple layers.

-- The `meta-mbl` repository stores new layers, for example `meta-mbl-apps`, `meta-mbl-bsp-common` and `meta-mbl-distro`.
-The new MBL layers are therefore reusable components of related meta-data.
-For example, a third party  distribution can use MBL secure boot by reusing `meta-mbl-bsp-common`.
+- The `meta-mbl` repository stores new layers, for example, `meta-mbl-apps`, `meta-mbl-bsp-common` and `meta-mbl-distro`.
+The new MBL layers are reusable components of related meta-data.
+A third-party distribution can use MBL secure boot by reusing `meta-mbl-bsp-common`.

-    New MBL layers have `meta-mbl` at the start of the layer name.
+- New MBL layers have `meta-mbl` at the start of the layer name.

 - The `meta-mbl` repository stores staging layers for customizations of community recipes (such as `.bbappend` recipes).

-  Staging layers follow the naming convention of appending "`-mbl`" to the community repository.
+- Staging layers follow the naming convention of appending "`-mbl`" to the community repository.
 For example, `meta-linaro-mbl/meta-optee`, `openembedded-core-mbl/meta`, `meta-raspberrypi-mbl`, and `meta-virtualization-mbl`.

-- In the staging layers configuration file (`layers.conf`) the `BBFILE_COLLECTIONS` variable should append "-mbl" to the upstream layer original value.
+- In the staging layers configuration file (`layers.conf`) the `BBFILE_COLLECTIONS` variable should append `-mbl` to the upstream layer original value.
 For example:
     - For `meta-linaro-mbl/meta-optee/conf/layer.conf`: `BBFILE_COLLECTIONS = "meta-optee-mbl"`
     - For `openembedded-core-mbl/meta/conf/layer.conf`: `BBFILE_COLLECTIONS = "core-mbl"`
     - For `meta-raspberrypi-mbl/conf/layer.conf`: `BBFILE_COLLECTIONS = "raspberrypi-mbl"`